eu-waliston/eu-waliston/README.md

-- 🌱 I’m currently learning **Javascript, SASS, Angular, Java, CSS**
+- 🌱 I’m currently learning **Javascript, SASS, Angular, Java, Three.js**

 - 👨‍💻 All of my projects are available at https://wes-portifolio.netlify.app/